-Federation of Federal Employee Benefit Advocates (FFEBA) is an educational resource that provides training to help Federal Employees understand the complexities of their FERS and CSRS benefits.
-FFEBA also connects Federal employees with professional resources, such as CPAs, Registered Representatives, Attorneys or Insurance Licensed professionals whom are fully trained on Federal benefits.
-We are approved as a registered vendor for the Federal Government (DUNS and SAM registration numbers provided upon request).
+The Federation of Federal Employee Benefit Advocates (FFEBA) is an educational resource that provides training to help federal employees understand the complexities of their FERS and CSRS benefits.
+FFEBA also connects federal employees with professional resources, such as CPAs, Registered Representatives, Attorneys, or Insurance-Licensed professionals whom are fully trained on federal benefits.
+We are approved as a registered vendor for the federal government (DUNS and SAM registration numbers provided upon request).

-There is no charge for our educational seminars or for any of the educational we provide at each session.
+There is no charge for our educational seminars or for any of the materials we provide at each session.

 The Federation of Federal Employee Benefit Advocates is primarily funded by private and corporate entities; this also includes educators’ fees.
-We also received advertising dollars through our publications and relationships with Federal publication companies.
+We also receive advertising dollars through our publications and relationships with federal publication companies.